All India Anna Dravida Munnetra Kazhagam

+After Jayalalithaa's death and brief tussle for leadership, the party was under the dual leadership of O. Panneerselvam and Edappadi K. Palaniswami as coordinator and joint coordinator respectively from August 2017 23 June 2022.
+Paneerselvan succeeded Jayalilathaa as the chief minister briefly, before Palaniswami occupied the position from February 2017 to May 2021.
+Since 11 July 2022, the party has been led by Palaniswami, who serves as the general secretary.

 Ideology and policies

-The AIADMK sought to depoliticize the education policy of the government by not insisting that education be in the Tamil language.
-Policies of the AIADMK were targeted at the poorer segments of Tamil society—the poor, rickshaw pullers, and destitute women—and centralising the massive noon meal scheme for children.
-There was ambivalence toward the reservation policy and the interests of farmers.
+The AIADMK sought to depoliticise the education policy of the government by not insisting that education be in the Tamil language.
+Policies of the AIADMK were targeted at the poorer segments of Tamil society—the poor, rickshaw pullers, and destitute women—and centralising the massive Puratchi Thalaivar M.G.R.
+Nutritious Meal Programme for children.
+There was ambivalence towards the reservation policy and the interests of farmers.
+The party functions on the principles and the ideals of E. V. Ramasami and the former chief ministers of Tamil Nadu C. N. Annadurai, M. G. Ramachandran and J. Jayalalithaa.

 The AIADMK posted an array of welfare schemes targeting the human development index of the state.
 The AIADMK has schemes listed in the election manifestos covering segments of the population, including fishermen, farmers, and schoolchildren.
 Until the 2000s, the parties had welfare programmes such as maternity leave, subsidies for public transportation, and educational grants.
 After the 2000s, the parties started competing at an increasing level for the distribution of consumer goods.
 The AIADMK government distributed free bicycles to class 11 and 12 students during its tenure of 2001–06.
 In its manifesto for the 2006 assembly elections, the DMK promised free colour televisions in competition with other parties.
 The competition continued during the 2011 assembly elections, when both parties announced free laptops for school students and mixers, fans, and blenders for the public.